Chapter 1 / Eastport

 All this just reminded Lunette that she hated being here.
 Though, today, in particular, proved to be one of the worst she had yet to experience.

-This is crazy, Lunette thought bitterly, grumbling to herself about how even more horrendous her day had become.
+This is crazy, Lunette thought bitterly, grumbling to herself about how more horrendous her day had become.

 She sighed, removing her foot and swinging her bag onto the table.
 Laughter carried over from directly behind her as she rose to get a drink.
 Wading through the sea of students, Lunette took note of the laughing table’s occupants.

 Erica, Amber, and a few of their other friends sat with their lunch trays filled.
 They snickered amongst themselves as they glanced up and watched Lunette walk past them.
 She was sure their amusement was at her pitiful state and felt her stomach churn in response.
 It was like every classic high school cliché, there was an overly pretentious antagonist with a band of followers, and the odd girl out.
-However, after delving further into the chaos of the student body, it became far more complex.
-Lunette recalled back to her first encounter with Erica and her friend group as she carefully maneuvered her way towards the vending machine.

-She felt her stomach wrench violently and heat rose to her face.
+She felt her stomach wrench violently and heat rise to her face.
 Quickly, she stood up and shoved her things into her bag.
 The sounds of students murmuring and giggling filled Lunette’s ears as she threw the can away and sped to the bathroom.

 Today was officially a disaster.